 If you are looking for a unique architectural marvel a little closer to the major cities of Edinburgh and Glasgow, there’s also the small matter of the iconic, 125-year-old Forth Bridge.
 This giant, bright red, stone-and-steel cantilevered bridge is a true symbol of Scotland, and a UNESCO World Heritage Site.

 Scotland is overloaded with animal attractions.
 From red squirrels to golden eagles, basking seals to Atlantic puffins – not to mention our old friend Nessie – there’s always new wildlife to discover.
-But for something truly unique to Scotland, it’s impossible to look beyond the adorable Highland Cattle.
+But for something truly unique to Scotland, it’s impossible to look beyond the adorable Highland Cows.

 The Edinburgh Vaults